nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf52/fota_update.rst

 The :zephyr:code-sample:`smp-svr` demonstrates how to set up your project to support FOTA updates.

-The sample documentation is from the Zephyr project and is incompatible with the :ref:`ug_multi_image`.
+The sample documentation is from the Zephyr project.
 When working in the |NCS| environment, ignore the part of the sample documentation that describes the building and programming steps.
 In |NCS|, you can build and program the :zephyr:code-sample:`smp-svr` as any other sample using the following commands: